Die Wolke

 Die Wolke (lit. '"The Cloud"') is a German novel for young adults by German author Gudrun Pausewang, published in 1987.
-The story was written after the 1986 Chernobyl nuclear disaster in Ukraine, with a 14-year-old girl having to deal with the consequences of a fictional similar disaster in Germany.
+The story was written after the 1986 Chernobyl nuclear disaster in the Soviet Union (now Ukraine), with a 14-year-old girl having to deal with the consequences of a fictional similar disaster in Germany.
 It was translated into English by Patricia Crampton, published in 1997, as Fall-Out.
 Die Wolke, which received several awards, became a popular book for reading in class and was adapted for film and stage, has been regarded as Pausewang's signature work.

 The book has been credited with shaping opposition to nuclear power in Germany.

 History

 Pausewang wrote the novel Die Wolke in 1987, after the Chernobyl disaster when nuclear fallout rained down on much of Europe.
 She used information that the organisation "Ärzte gegen den Atomtod" (Physicians against nuclear death) had published at the end of the 1970s.
 In 1988, the book was awarded the Deutscher Jugendliteraturpreis, the Kurd Laßwitz Award and the Deutscher Science Fiction Preis in the category Best Novel.
 It soon became part of reading curriculum in many schools in Germany.
 The novel was adapted as a film in 2006.

-Pausewang wrote in 2011, after the Fukushima Daiichi nuclear disaster, that she was determined to take her readers seriously regardless of age, and she wanted to warn of dangers of her time.
+Pausewang wrote in 2011, after the Fukushima nuclear disaster, that she was determined to take her readers seriously regardless of age, and she wanted to warn of dangers of her time.
 Sales of Die Wolke surged again on that occasion.